codebar/tutorials/html/lesson3/tutorial.md

 ## Setting up the sidebar

-Along with `width` and `height` we can also set `min-width`, `max-width`, `min-height` and `max-height`.
-These properties tend to be used to ensure that when the page is resized, it won't allow for it to be smaller or bigger than the specified property.
+Along with `width` and `height`, `min-width`, `max-width`, `min-height` and `max-height` can be set.
+These properties tend to be used to ensure that when the page is resized, the browser won't allow for it to be smaller or bigger than the specified property value.

-Let's add some content to our page.
-Add the following content inside  the `div` in out html file
+Let's add some content!
+Add the following  inside  the `div` in the html file

 ```html
 <div>